Electronic Registration Information Center: History

-States created ERIC to improve the accuracy of state voter registration rolls and boost access to voter registration for all American citizens.
-ERIC, with logistical and financial support from the Pew Charitable Trusts, was launched in 2012 by elections officials from seven states.
-Membership has grown to 30 states and the District of Columbia.
-The Pew Charitable Trusts, although integral to the creation of ERIC, now has no role with ERIC.
+Seven states initially created ERIC to improve the accuracy of state voter registration rolls and boost access to voter registration for all American citizens.
+ERIC was launched in 2012 by elections officials from seven states with logistical and financial support from the Pew Charitable Trusts.
+As of October 2024, membership includes 24 states and the District of Columbia.
+The Pew Charitable Trusts, although integral to the creation of ERIC, now has no role in ERIC.